 The market needs to recognise consumers will seek different services and products, have different needs and risk tolerances and have competing demands outside the electricity market.
 Their responses to any market signals will be weighed against these demands, or they may not have the ability or motivation to respond at all.
 The complexity of the market, in terms of the consumer’s experience with engaging with it, also needs to recognised by market design.

 Complexity can be a significant barrier to consumers being able to take up the benefits of new service offerings and can lead to poorer outcomes, particularly for vulnerable consumers.

-In redesigning Australia’s energy system to be fit-for-purpose for the future, the Energy Security Board has drawn on Energy Consumers Australia work to understand how different types of households might use energy services in different ways.
+In redesigning Australia’s energy system to be fit-for-purpose for the future, the Energy Security Board has drawn on Energy Consumers Australia work to understand how diverse types of households might use energy services in different ways.

-ECA then asked ACIL Allen whether the Framework could be used to consider the impacts of market design and other systemic decisions on consumers, including small business, to help understand where people might be constrained, face barriers to engagement or risk.
+ECA then asked ACIL Allen whether the framework could be used to consider the impacts of market design and other systemic decisions on consumers, including small business, to help understand where people might be constrained, face barriers to engagement or risk.

 The ESB will also continue to work with customer advocates regarding how the needs of larger commercial and industrial customers can be better met as part of the broader package of reforms.